Kanazawa Station

 The wooden lattice fronted teahouses of Higashi Chaya-gai

 The name Higashi Chaya-gai literally means “Eastern Teahouse District,” because the chaya, or teahouses, were where wealthy customers would be entertained by geisha with traditional music, dancing, and drinking games.
-Many of these buildings have today been converted into restaurants or souvenir craft shops, but there are two geisha teahouses that are open to the public during the day.
+Many of these buildings have been converted into restaurants or souvenir craft shops, but there are two geisha teahouses that are open to the public during the day.
 In this article we will introduce Higashi Chaya-gai’s chief highlights.

 Kaikaro is a working geisha house that is open to the general public during the day.
-At night it is an exclusive house of entertainment for wealthy patrons only.
-However, this house does host some special geisha events that anyone can attend.
-This house is open to the public from 9.00 – 17.00 and entry costs 750 yen.
+At night, private banquets and geisha entertainment are by introduction or advance arrangement.
+However, this house does host ticketed geisha events that anyone can attend.
+Building tours are available from 10.00 – 17.00, with last entry at 16.30, and entry costs 750 yen for adults, 500 yen for children or students, and is free for preschool children.
+Kaikaro is usually closed on Wednesdays, but business days may vary by season or event schedule.
 For further details see our article: Kaikaro Geisha Teahouse.

 Kintsuba Nakataya